Settee

 This settee's sturdy, architectural form and ornament reflects Davis's bold, Gothic-Revival aesthetic.
 The settee came from Belmead, a Gothic-Tudor mansion in Powhatan County, Virginia.
 Built in 1845 for Philip St. George Cocke, Belmead was designed by Alexander Jackson Davis, who often included furniture to create a unified style in his buildings.
 In New York, Cocke and Davis discussed furniture designs at the shop of Burns & Trainque, where many of Davis's designs were executed.

 ProvenanceThe settee was part of a set designed for Belmead, the Gothic revival home designed by Alexander Jackson Davis for Phillip St. George Cocke of Powhatan County, Virginia in 1845.
-The furniture was later purchased by a Charlottesville, Virginia collector at auction, who sold it to a Wasington, D.C. collector, who in turn sold it to a collector, who sold the settee to the Museum through E. J. Canton Antiques of Baltimore, Maryland in 1979.about 1840–50
+The furniture was later purchased by a Charlottesville, Virginia collector at auction, who sold it to a Wasington, D.C. collector, who in turn sold it to a collector, who sold the settee to the Museum through E. J. Canton Antiques of Baltimore, Maryland in 1979.

 about 1700